pcsl-epfl/regressionsphere/README.md

 ## Regression of a Target Function on the Sphere

-Code for the paper *Learning sparse features can lead to overfitting in neural networks*.
+Code for the paper [*Learning sparse features can lead to overfitting in neural networks*](https://arxiv.org/abs/2206.12314) appeared at NeurIPS 2022.
 Details for running experiments can be found in `experiments.md`.

 ### Neural Network Training